-Environmental Video: DEQ has recently completed an educational video called "Nebraska Quality: Life in Your Environment."
+Environmental Video: DEQ has produced an educational video called "Nebraska Quality: Life in Your Environment."
 DEQ contracted with Nebraska Educational Television to produce the video, which highlights the environmental features in four regions of the state, and discusses environmental challenges facing Nebraska.
-The agency intends to distribute this video to secondary schools across the state, and to use it in public presentations.
+The agency has distributed this video to secondary schools across the state, and uses it in public presentations.
 Segments of the video will also be posted on the "Your Environment" area of our web site.
 To obtain a copy, please contact NDEQ at (402) 471-2186, or send an e-mail request to moreinfo@ndeq.state.ne.us

 Four State/EPA Water Quality Efficiency Effort: Under the leadership of Nebraska, the environmental agencies of Nebraska, Iowa, Kansas and Missouri have been developing methods to improve efficiency in the working relationship between the states and EPA Region VII.
-The new efficiency effort focuses on water quality standards review and approval process.
-This effort has been recognized nationally by the Environmental Council of States and received the first "States Innovation Award."
+The efficiency efforts, which started in 2007 and continued in 2008, focus on water quality standards review and approval process.
+In the summer of 2008, the group additionally began another efficiency effort, focusing on the National Pollutant Discharge Elimination System (NPDES) program.

 III.
-Legislation in 2007
+Legislation in 2008

-Nine pieces of legislation passed in 2007 which had an impact on the agency.
+Three pieces of legislation passed in 2008 which had an impact on the agency.
 They include: